andymeneely/project-timber-wolf/sketches/kinetic-typography-video.md

-Back when I was Angry Locksmith, I could never keep quiet.
+Back when I was Angry Locksmith, I thought I knew it all.

+Just Smash 'n' Grab and call it a day.

-Every turn I took made noise.
+But I never realized how everything did made noise.

 Punch a guard?
 Noise.

 Unplug a camera?
 Noise.

-And boy was my team getting into trouble.

-We had alerts going up from all the guards we subdued.
+Before I knew it, we had alerts going up from all the guards we subdued.

-We had gates closing.
+A gate closed and we lost our Burglar.

-We even reinforcements come in and block our exit.
+We even reinforcements come in and block my exit.

 Then, I had an idea.

-What if I take care of the locks and build up my ideas for escape?
+What if I take care of the locks study the room to get escape ideas?

 Meanwhile, our Street Urchin can dash ahead to get the goods.